 Instructional Support during high school may not be in lieu of English and mathematics credits taken for graduation.
-When Intensive Reading (course # 1000410) or Intensive Mathematics (course # 1200400) is used for instructional support, it is counted as an elective.
+When Intensive Reading (course # 1000410) or Foundational Skills Mathematics 9-12 (Course #1200400)) is used for instructional support, it is counted as an elective.